 Trace the face (eyes and X’s for the mouth) onto the front of your felt very lightly with a pencil.
 Then using all 6 strands of black embroidery floss, hand-stitch the eyes and X’s.

-When you are finished, take your two peices of fabric and pin them so that the right sides are together.
+When you are finished, take your two pieces of fabric and pin them so that the right sides are together.
 Start at the bottom and sew around the entire snowman except for a small opening along the bottom.

 Turn the snowman inside out and fill him with stuffing.
 Do not fill him all the way full.
 Leave about 1.5 – 2 inches of room in the bottom.